FRANKLIN COUNTY

 Chambersburg An early station here was destroyed along with the RR shops in a Confederate Army raid on October 11, 1862.

-Chambersburg This was the "new" CV station that replaced the one at East 3rd and King Street (still standing) sometime between 1910-1916.
-It was on the west side of the tracks on what is now Penncraft Avenue between King Street and US 30 at GPS: 39.937486, -77.654683.
+Chambersburg This was the "new" CV station that replaced the one at East 3rd and King Street.
+Opened in 1914, it was on the west side of the tracks on what is now Penncraft Avenue between King Street and US 30 at GPS: 39.937486, -77.654683.
+It was torn down in 1962.

 Chambersburg According to the 1868 map, there was a passenger station on the west side of North 2d Street between East King Street and Grant Street (39.940257,-77.658797).
 This station was opened in 1866.